 When creating an Instagram video, only use the highest quality footage possible.
 Avoid transferring footage between multiple sources, as each transfer will likely compress it.
 Facebook Messenger is well-known for compressing photos and videos, but other messenger apps do it too.

 Your best bet is to use Dropbox, Google Drive, or WeTransfer when collecting footage.
 If you’re using a third-party video editor to create your content, be sure to export it with high quality share settings.

 When selecting music, make sure you’re getting it from reputable royalty-free sources.
-Soundtracks is a library that allows users to subscribe in exchange for access to thousands of non copyrighted tracks.
+Loudly is a library that allows users to subscribe in exchange for access to thousands of non copyrighted tracks.